lxc/incus/doc/api-extensions.md

 This extends `DELETE /1.0/projects` to allow `?force=true` which will delete everything inside of the project along with the project itself.

+## `resources_cpu_flags`

+This exposes the CPU flags/extensions in our resources API to check the CPU features.